-- · Repeated breaches of the school rules

-- Any form of bullying
+- > Repeated breaches of the school rules - > Any form of bullying

-- Sexual assault, which is any unwanted sexual behaviour that causes humiliation, pain, fear or intimidation
+- Sexual violence, such as rape, assault by penetration, or sexual assault (intentional sexual touching without consent)

+- > Sexual harassment, meaning unwanted conduct of a sexual nature, such as:

+- Sexual comments

+- · Sexual jokes or taunting

+- Physical behaviour such as interfering with clothes

+- Online sexual harassment, such as unwanted sexual comments and messages (including on social media), sharing of nude or semi-nude images and/or videos, or sharing of unwanted explicit content

-- Vandalism
+- > Vandalism

-- Theft
+- > Theft

-- Fighting
+- > Fighting

-- Smoking
+- > Smoking

-- · Racist, sexist, homophobic or discriminatory behaviour
+- > Racist, sexist, homophobic or discriminatory behaviour

-- Possession of any prohibited items.
+- > Possession of any prohibited/banned items.
 These are:

-- o Knives or weapons
+- Knives or weapons

-- o Alcohol
+- Alcohol

 - Illegal drugs

-- o Stolen items
+- Stolen items

 - Tobacco and cigarette papers

+- E-cigarettes or vapes

-- o Fireworks
+- Fireworks

+- Pornographic images

+- Mobile Phones similar electrical devices

+- Tablets

+- Ipad

+- Smart watches that are connected to a mobile phone or that can record audio and visual.

+- Make-up and any items related items, including false nails, nail polish, eyelash extensions etc.

+- Jewellery except for small single studs in ears or a discreet nose stud.

+- Chewing gum

-- o Pornographic images - Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil)
+- Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil)